Deposition Notice Template, Free Download 2026

 Deponent Identification

 The full legal name of the individual deponent, or for a Rule 30(b)(6) deposition, the name of the organization and a clear statement that the organization must designate one or more representatives to testify on its behalf.
-For non-party deponents, note that a subpoena will also be served.
+For non-party deponents, note that a subpoena form template will also be served.

 Date, Time, and Location